-&lt;sup>50 ISO New England Inc., 162 FERC ¶ 61,205 (Mar.
+38 ISO New England Inc., 162 FERC ¶ 61,205 (Mar.
 9, 2018) ("CASPR Order").

-accommodate the exit of certain existing resources and the entry of new Sponsored Policy Resources into the FCM over time.
-The FERC found it reasonable for load to assume additional costs associated with balancing the goals of providing Sponsored Policy Resources an opportunity to receive CSOs with the FCM's need to secure private investment in the long term.

-- ♦ Offer Behavior and Market Power.
+- Sponsored Policy Resource Definition.
+The FERC found that the definition of Sponsored Policy Resource "does not unduly discriminate against resources that do not fit within that definition because those two classes of resources are not similarly situated."40 - ♦ Auction Design.
+The FERC found the proposed auction design to be just and reasonable, persuaded by the ISO's arguments that requiring new, non-sponsored resources to participate in the substitution auction could discourage development of those resources, and that allowing new non-sponsored resources to participate in the substitution auction introduces concerns about fictitious entry that are difficult to address while still supporting the FCM's key function of attracting and sustaining investment in new capacity when needed.41 While acknowledging that allowing existing resources to submit spread bids in the substitution auction (spread bidding) could present existing resources with an alternative way to express their willingness to exit the market at a specific severance payment amount, and thus could enhance liquidity in the substitution auction, the Order found such an allowance unnecessary for CASPR to be a just and reasonable means to accommodate the exit of certain existing resources and the entry of new Sponsored Policy Resources into the FCM over time.42 The FERC found it reasonable for load to assume additional costs associated with balancing the goals of providing Sponsored Policy Resources an opportunity to receive CSOs with the FCM's need to secure private investment in the long term.43 - ♦ Offer Behavior and Market Power.
 The FERC agreed with the ISO that the likelihood and potential price impact of bid shading (lowering bids in the primary auction to improve the probability of retaining CSOs that would be bought out in the substitution auction) will be mitigated by various factors and does not render the changes unjust and unreasonable.
-Nevertheless, the FERC encouraged the ISO to work with its stakeholders to pursue market enhancements that will further protect against potentially uncompetitive market results.
-The FERC disagreed with the position that demand-side market power in the substitution auction may render ISO-NE's proposal unjust and unreasonable. - Renewable Technology Resource ("RTR") Exemption Phase Out.
+Nevertheless, the FERC encouraged the ISO to work with its stakeholders to pursue market enhancements that will further protect against potentially uncompetitive market results.44 The FERC disagreed with the position that demand-side market power in the substitution auction may render ISO-NE's proposal unjust and unreasonable.45 - Renewable Technology Resource ("RTR") Exemption Phase Out.
 The FERC accepted the RTR exemption phase out, finding the transition proposal "a balanced approach for implementing CASPR's alternative means of accommodating state policies, while attenuating any potential adverse impacts on pending investments that could result from an immediate change to the market rules."
-58 - ♦ Other Issues.
+46 - ♦ Other Issues.
 The FERC disagreed with arguments that CASPR's restriction on inter-zonal CSO transfers is not just and reasonable, or that CASPR will increase the region's dependence on natural gas-fired generation and exacerbate current fuel security concerns.
-The FERC found unnecessary requests that it require periodic filings on ways to improve, or take additional actions with respect to, CASPR or the FCM. - ♦ MOPR.
+The FERC found unnecessary requests that it require periodic filings on ways to improve, or take additional actions with respect to, CASPR or the FCM.47 - ♦ MOPR.
 Of general but particular interest, and specifically challenged in the separate concurrences/dissents of Commissioners LaFleur and Glick, is the CASPR Order's discussion of the Minimum Offer Price Rule ("MOPR").
 The CASPR Order states that, "absent a showing that a different method would appropriately address particular state policies, [the FERC] intend[s] to use the MOPR to address the impacts of state policies on the wholesale capacity markets."
-And, while the MOPR will be used "as our standard solution, we will consider supplemental or alternative proposals to manage the impact of state policies, provided that those proposals are sufficiently consistent with the above-mentioned principles of capacity markets."
+And, while the MOPR will be used "as our standard solution, we will consider supplemental or alternative proposals to manage the impact of state policies, provided that those proposals are sufficiently consistent with the above-mentioned principles of capacity markets."48